raoconnor/raoconnor.github.io/_posts/2025-01-27-cloud-cost-comparison.md

 **Note on Rightsizing:** Reducing CPUs and memory for virtual machines can optimize costs both on-premises and in the cloud.
 While this can save hardware and license costs, careful capacity forecasting is essential.

 With all that out of the way, there is not a huge amount of difference; these numbers are estimates and should not be taken to show that one provider is always cheaper.
-The point is that infrastructure cost is not a primary driver for deciding where to locate workload
+The point is that for stabel IaaS workloads infrastructure cost is not a primary driver for deciding where to locate.

 ![Image-2](https://raoconnor.github.io/docs/assets/images/CloudCompare-3.png)